All About Lana Turner's Fashion Influences, Fashion Favorites, and Always "Camera Ready" Look!

 Lana's "Lingering Image"

-Since the first portrait I saw of Lana, and then even more so after I first watched The Postman Always Rings Twice (1946), the image of Lana Turner has lingered in my mind.
+Since the very first portrait I saw of her, and then even more so after I first watched The Postman Always Rings Twice (1946), the image of Lana Turner has lingered in my mind.

-It’s this “lingering image” effect that undoubtedly brings me to write this Lana Turner fashion post today.
-From Lana’s earliest fashion influences, her dream closet as Hollywood’s most glamorous star, the “Lana Turner Glam Squad” who created her much imitated look, and Lana’s personal style favorites, today it’s all about Lana Turner and fashion!
+It’s this “lingering image” effect that brings me to write this Lana Turner fashion article.
+From Lana’s earliest fashion influences to her dream closet as Hollywood’s most glamorous star; from the “Lana Turner Glam Squad” who created her much imitated look to Lana’s personal style favorites; today it’s all about Lana Turner and fashion.

 Lana’s Earliest Fashion Influence: Her Mother

-You may remember from my intro post that Mildred raised Lana on her own after Lana’s father was murdered.
+You may remember from my Star Spotlight on Lana Turner that Mildred raised Lana on her own after Lana’s father was murdered.
 The Turner women were always strapped for cash as Mildred juggled motherhood and employment, but, according to Lana,

 “…my mother always dressed beautifully whether she was well-off or poor.
 Somehow she got herself together.
 She always had style and class.”

-Through her own example, Mildred instilled in her daughter at a very young age the importance of always striving to look your best.
-It was a lesson Lana would remember for life, and I would venture to guess it was one of, if not the greatest, influence on Lana’s desire (and great discipline!) to always look “camera ready,” as Lana used to say.
+Through her own example, Mildred taught her daughter at a very young age the importance of always striving to look your best.
+It was a lesson Lana would remember her whole life, and I would venture to guess it was one of, if not the greatest, influence on Lana’s desire to always look “camera ready,” as Lana herself used to say.